iczyg/My-Stream-FAQ/CS GO/README.md

 ### Settings?

 config and autoexec are in this directory.
 I'm not going to learn proper bunnyhopping, so spacebar will stay my sole jump key.
 I have F7 and Numpad 5 bound on my mouse too.
+Mouse sensitivity is 1600 dpi, which, coupled with my ingame sens is terribly high and not optimal for CS.
+However, I have a small mousepad and I'm used to running all my shooters at higher sens.

 ### Opinion on CS, as a whole, and compared to other FPS shooters?